-The Member Advisory Board (MAB) is a team of Blue Cross Community Centennial members and BCBSNM staff who meet six times a year to discuss your benefits and ways to improve services.
-You can learn about your rights and responsibilities as a member and provide feedback on member information.

-You may receive a phone call inviting you to join us for a meeting.
-You can call or write us at bcbs ab@bcbsnm.com and let us know you want to join.
-To learn more about MAB or to make a reservation, please call 1-866-825-6034 (TTY: 711).
-You can visit our website at bcbsnm.com/medicaid for more information.
+BCBSNM also holds several Member Advisory Board (MAB) meetings.
+The MAB is a team of Blue Cross Community Centennial members and BCBSNM staff who meet to talk about ways to improve the services we provide.
+You may get a notice in the mail or a phone call asking you to join us for a meeting.
+You can also call or write us and let us know you want to join.
+To learn more about MAB or to make a reservation, please call 505-816-4316 (TTY: 711) or email bccc ab@bcbsnm.com.
+You can visit our website at bcbsnm.com/medicaid for the most current MAB meeting dates.